 China – Twin Peaks Mt Siguniang (Dafeng + Erfeng)

 The Four Sisters Mountain (also known as Siguniang Shan) Scenic Area is situated in Xiaojin County of A’ba Prefecture in Sichuan Province of China.
-The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of its beautiful landscape and exquisite scenery.
+The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of the beautiful mountain landscape and exquisite snow peaks scenery.
 The Four Sisters Mountain Scenic Area consists of Mt Siguniang, Mt Balang, and 3 main valleys – Haizi Gou, Changping Gou, Shuangqiao Gou.

-The other three lower peaks are regular mountaineering destinations through all seasons.
-Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038m) is a trekking peak.
-ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) is also a trekking peak but more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
-SanFeng (四姑娘山三峰 or 三姑娘山; literally: "peak of the third sister", 5355m) has a fixed rope section near the peak and require rock scrambling for the summit section.
+The other three lower peaks DaFeng, ErFeng and SanFeng are regular mountaineering destinations through all seasons.
+Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山.
+Literally "peak of the oldest sister") and ErFeng (四姑娘山二峰 or 二姑娘山.
+Literally "peak of the second sister") are trekking peaks.
+ErFeng is more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
+SanFeng (四姑娘山三峰 or 三姑娘山.
+Literally "peak of the third sister") has a fixed rope section near the peak and require rock scrambling for the summit section.

 About The Climb

 We combined both the DaFeng and Erfeng into a twin peaks trek.
-The two peaks shares the same access point starting from Rilong – Haizi Gou.
+The two peaks shares the same access point in Haizi Gou.
 The first climb is DaFeng, followed by Erfeng.
-For better acclimatization, there's an acclimatization day at the Dafeng Base Camp.
-After the Dafeng summit, we will rest and recover at Dafeng Base Camp for the night before the traverse trek to ErFeng Base Camp the next day.
-We will rest and recover again at Erfeng Base Camp for the night after Erfeng summit.
-The last day of the trek will be the long trek to descend to Rilong from Haizi Gou, which is the same route that we ascend to Dafeng Base Camp.
+For better acclimatization, there is an acclimatization day at the DaFeng Base Camp.
+After the DaFeng summit, we will rest and recover at DaFeng Base Camp for the night before the traverse trek to ErFeng Base Camp the next day.
+After Erfeng summit, rest and recover again at Erfeng Base Camp for the night.
+The last day of the trek, we descend through Haizi Gou to Rilong.

-The climate in the high mountain region in southwest Sichuan, mainly the Aba Tibetan Autonomous region depends on the altitude.
-The climate is alpine and even arctic in the highest peaks.
+The climate in Mt Siguniang area can be drastically different in the high peaks and valleys.
+In the high peaks the climate is constantly alpine and even arctic all year round.
 In the valleys, the dry season and the rainy season are obvious.
-May to September is the wet season, and October to April is the dry season.
+April to September is the wet season.
+October to March is the dry season.

-The best time to climb Mt Siguniang is during the autumn and winter season from September to January.
+The best time to climb Mt Siguniang is in autumn and winter from September to January.
 Mid October when the leaves change colour to the autumn hue of red, brown, orange and yellow is the best time to visit.

 Equipment and Gear